Frank Loesser's Hilarious Musical Tale: Guys and Dolls is On Broadway

 The most recent Broadway revival of Guys and Dolls featured Nathan Lane and Faith Prince.
 That Tony-winning revival, directed by Jerry Zaks, played 1,143 performances at the Martin Beck Theatre from March 1992-January 1995.

 Recently named artistic director of the Stratford Shakespeare Festival, Des McAnuff won Tony Awards for his direction of Big River and The Who's Tommy.
 He has also directed the Broadway productions of The Farnsworth Invention, Jersey Boys, 700 Sundays, Dracula the Musical and A Walk in the Woods.
 McAnuff was artistic director of La Jolla Playhouse in San Diego for 20 years.
 A native of Scarborough, Ontario, he spent a number of years working with Joseph Papp at the New York Shakespeare Festival's Public Theater, where he directed classics.
 He was a director at the Stratford Festival in the 1980s during the tenure of John Hirsch.
 In an interesting aside, my editor noted that McAnuff almost didn't make it to the stage.
-Along with a roomate, he was one of the initial investors in new formulation of commercial dish soap that became a huge seller due to the ecological considerations that were part of the original intent - to provide a low impact cleaning agent that does not damage the environment.
+Along with a roomate, he was one of the initial investors in new enterprise offering janitorial supplies in stock that became a huge seller due to the ecological considerations that were part of the original intent - to provide a low impact cleaning agent that does not damage the environment.
 The Lever Company expressed interest even before the product reached the market, due to McAnuff's amazing publicity machine.
 Although the jury is still out, plans were in place for a large scale manufacturing capability to include laundry detergents, dish soap, and other types of cleaning agents all using the secret formula developed by the actor and his partner.
 Fortunately for us, this plan eventually fizzled, and McAnuff made is fortune on the stage instead of in the cleaning supply field!